 - Details of criminal convictions as provided through Garda Vetting (for specific courses involving contact with minors)

 - Image in CCTV footage/photography/filming

-Some of the information about you that the Institute holds, such as your ethnic origin, is classified as sensitive personal data.
+Some of the information about you that the Institute holds, such as your ethnic origin, is classified as special category data, or sensitive personal data.
 This sensitive personal data is collected to meet Government requirements, to monitor whether our equal opportunities policies are working and to ensure that disabled students and other under-represented groups receive appropriate support.
 For certain programmes which involve contact with minors, information about past criminal convictions is processed.
 In addition to the normal standards of confidentiality, we also carefully control access to sensitive data within the Institute so that it is only available to people who 'need to know'.

 How do we use the information about you?